runfinch/finch-website/docs/docs/managing-finch/windows/upgrading-finch.md

 related data (container images and container volumes) are persisted between upgrades.

 On Windows, currently the best way to upgrade is to download and run the latest Finch.msi release from [Finch's GitHub repository](https://github.com/runfinch/finch/releases/latest).
-For detailed instructions, follow the steps on [the Windows installation page](./installation.md#installing-finch).
+For detailed instructions on running the .msi, see [the Windows installation page](./installation.md#installing-finch).

-After installing the latest version, make sure that the new version is running by:
+After completing the installation, you can verify that the new version has been installed by running:

 1. Run `finch vm init`